surifirstpin/biplus_documentation/docs/SavedReports.md

 Using Filters will narrow the reports results while allowing you to view the specific range of data.Report filter specify a filter value in saved report.
 The report data is retrieved based on filter applied in analysis section.

 >**Example **
-Here we applied global filter to **Sum count equals to 4** in Analysis section.
+Here we applied report filter to **Sum count equals to 4** in Analysis section.

-And, we apply global filter **Sum count equals to 1** in dashboard.
-The dashboard global filter override the filter applied in Analysis section resulting in **Sum count equals to 1**. sv18042016

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b852b51ab2d28891914aab1c0a1efd355c252a19/images/globalfil_overide_report.png)